 Before you do anything, shut off the gas supply to your fryer and let the oil cool completely for a few hours.
 Once the fryer is cool, open the oil valve to drain all oil into a suitable container using a food-grade funnel to prevent any messy spills.
-After the oil is drained completely, you can store the oil to either recycle it or get rid.
+After the oil is drained completely, you can store the oil to either recycle it or get rid of it.

 The next step is to squeeze some dish soap into your fryer before filling it with hot water.
 Let the soap and water sit in the fryer for about 10 minutes to lift any oils.

-If your fryer has a valve, it’s best to open it to let some water flow through, this will help loosen any debris.
+If your fryer has a valve, it’s best to open it to let some water flow through.
+This will help loosen any debris.

 How to remove turkey fryer grease